singhaxn/ntopng-grafana/README.md

 	| From | To |
 	|-------|------|
 	| `cd "$SRCDIR/grafana/custom"` | `cd "<grafana_custom>"` |
-5. Run `update-luts.sh` to create sqlite look-up tables for ASNs an OUIs
+5. Run `update-luts.sh` to create sqlite look-up tables for [autonomous system numbers (ASN)](https://en.wikipedia.org/wiki/Autonomous_system_(Internet)) and [organizationally unique identifier (OUI)](https://en.wikipedia.org/wiki/Organizationally_unique_identifier).
 	```
 	cd scripts
 	chmod +x update-luts.sh
 	./update-luts.sh
 	```
 At this point, it is assumed that you have your `redis`, `influxdb`, `ntopng` and `grafana` containers running and accessible as required.
-Make sure you adjust the URLs below, to match your setup.
+Make sure you adjust the URLs and port numbers below, to match your setup.
 ### ntopng
 Access the ntopng web UI (version `6.1.240628-23672` at the time of writing) by going to `http://<RPi4_IP_address>:3000` in your browser.
 The default username/password combination is `admin`/`admin`.
 Change the password and then you should be redirected to the ntopng dashboard.